thurein2003/GoogleDorking-chromeExtension/README.md

 1. Open Google Chrome and navigate to `chrome://extensions/`.
 2. Enable Developer mode in the top right corner.
 3. Click on the "Load unpacked" button.
-4. Select the folder containing your project files.
+4. Select the folder containing project files.
 5. The extension should now be added to Chrome.
 You can access it by clicking on its icon in the toolbar.

 ## Usage